Southern Africa caught in COVID-19 surge | DW | 28.01.2021

 Zambia has recorded over 48,000 cases of COVID-19 with almost 700 deaths.
 Over 200 people are currently on ventilators across the country.

-Adequate PPE is available in some southern African countries, but Malawi hospitals have experienced shortages
+Adequate PPE is available in some southern African countries but Malawi's hospitals have experienced serious shortages

-At Kamuzu Central Hospital in Lilongwe, Personal Protective Equipment (PPE) and oxygen is in short supply.
+At Kamuzu Central Hospital in Lilongwe, Personal Protective Equipment (PPE) and oxygen are in short supply.
 It's a familiar scene at many of Malawi's hospitals.

 However, Justice Minister Titus Mvalo has called on private individuals raising COVID-19 relief funds to work closely with the government to prevent fraud.